Ragged School Museum, London

 Interestingly, the classroom is still in use today, albeit not in the same way.

-The museum attracts school groups from far and wide to take a lesson in the classroom.
+The museum attracts school groups from across the region to take a lesson in the classroom.

 They get to experience slate writing boards and chalk, blackboards and even an abacus.